How to Import From China in 6 Steps: 2023 Guide

 - Port Examiner is a free tool that allows you to search through archived import records instantly.
 It is functional on a small scale but lacks the features needed to aggregate raw data and export it as a CSV or Excel file.

 - ImportGenius is a global trade database that allows users to download aggregate import data in spreadsheet format.
-Its starter plan costs $149/month, but a one-month free trial is available to get started.
+You can sign up for a one-month free trial, and continue as a paid user—its starter plan costs $149/month.

-- Panjiva is a much more robust tool that comes at a steep price.
+- Panjiva is a more robust but expensive tool.
 Its platform includes advanced search functions to find relevant import data by HS number, item category, location, and more.
 It also expands many import records into full company profiles and provides contact information.
 Membership costs aren’t disclosed, but a one-month trial is available for $400.